trevoirwilliams/trevoirwilliams.github.io/_posts/lessons/2020-03-03-programmer-mistakes.md

 ---
 layout: post
 title: Tips to Write Better Code
-subtitle: Common Coding Tips to help you with the presentation of your code.
+sub-title: Common Coding Tips to help you with the presentation of your code.
 img: code.jpg
 ---